isocpp/CppCoreGuidelines/CppCoreGuidelines.md

     }

 as opposed to defining two meaningless concepts `has_equal` and `has_not_equal` just as helpers in the definition of `Equality`.
-By "meaningless" we mean that we cannot specify the semantics of `has_equal` in isolation.
+By “meaningless” we mean that we cannot specify the semantics of `has_equal` in isolation.

 ##### Enforcement